 Directions

-- Add sliced avocado and top with salsa.
+- Add avocado slices and top with salsa.

-- Squeeze lime juice over the top before serving.
+- Squeeze lime juice on top before serving.

 Advice